 - Request copies of your medical records

 Seeking legal representation is crucial.
 An experienced Arizona Taxotere attorney knows how to prove negligence in a product liability case.
-When you retain Hotze Runkle’s services, we will immediately start working on your case.
+When you retain Hotze Runkle PLLC’s services, we will immediately start working on your case.
 We’ll gather crucial evidence that proves your chemo treatment resulted in your symptoms.

 Why Do I Need a Lawyer?

 An attorney from Hotze Runkle PLLC understands what to do when seeking compensation from pharmaceutical companies like Sanofi-Aventis.
 Suing any person or entity requires following strict deadlines and submitting appropriate documentation.
 If you’ve never filed a lawsuit before, it’s impossible to do it alone.